altocodenl/cell/readme.md

 Programming is manipulating data: checking a user's identity, querying sales data, moving a file from place to place.

+Programs are data transformations.
+And they are themselves data.

 Programs are the dynamic aspect of data.
 And they can be represented as data.
 They can be written as data.
 A machine takes this special data called a program, and processes data from it.

 ### Values